Skip to content

 make "SIDES 6

-repeat :SIDES [ forward 400/:SIDES left 360/:SIDES ]
+repeat :SIDES [ fd 400/:SIDES lt 360/:SIDES ]

 "

-Hint: the somewhat strange syntax ":SIDES" means "the value of SIDES".
+Hints: the somewhat strange syntax :SIDES means "the value of SIDES", and don't forget the double quote on the first line.

-• What would happen if the changed the "6" to 8?
-What would happen if you replaced all four occurrences of the word SIDES with the word AREA?
+• What would happen if you replaced all the occurrences of the word SIDES with the word AREA?
+Or SATSUMA?

-Task 5: a more-complicated pattern
+Task 5: A more-complicated pattern

 Modify the above code snippet to draw a regular hexagon of triangles, i.e. six triangles such that their centres form a regular hexagon as shown above.
 (Do not modify the "triangle" function, rather use it unchanged inside the previous code snippet.